 If your spouse filed a response but you both want to stop the divorce, the two of you can Stipulate to Dismiss the Case instead.

 If your Spouse does not file anything after 21 days

 You have to fill out some final papers to move your case along to the end.

 If you haven't yet, file the Affidavit of Service that states when and where Defendant was served.

-You can ask the Court to issue a “Default” against your spouse, which means that no papers were filed by the 20 day deadline.
+First, you must ask the Court to issue a “Default,” which means that your spouse did not file anything by the 21 day deadline.
 If approved, a default generally stops your spouse from filing their paperwork.
 You must fill out a Default form and bring it to the Clerk’s Office for review and approval.

 There are a number of things that will happen after your spouse files an Answer.
 You will have to file some additional papers, and the judge will schedule a hearing that both of you must attend.

 First, look at the answer to find out if it includes a “counterclaim.”
 A counterclaim looks a lot like your complaint, and will tell you what your spouse wants out of the divorce.
 If your spouse included a counterclaim, you can file a “Reply to the Counterclaim.”
 Your reply tells the judge what parts of the counterclaim you agree with, disagree with, or do not know enough information about.
 You only need to write paragraph numbers in the reply.
 For instance, if you agree with the 1st, 2nd, and 3rd paragraphs in the counterclaim, you would write “1, 2, 3” in the reply on the line that says “Plaintiff admits the following allegations.”

 Reply to Counterclaim (pdf) Reply to Counterclaim (pdf fillable)